-1.42 The Licensing Authority, having regard to the evidence currently available has decided not to impose an Early Morning Restriction Order on any premises in the District.
+1.42 Early Morning Restriction Orders are designed to address recurring problems such as high levels of alcohol related crime and disorder in specific areas at specific times; serious public nuisance; and other instances of alcohol-related anti-social behaviour which is not directly attributable to specific premises.
+The period that an Early Morning Restriction Order may apply to begins at or after 12am and ends at or before 6am.
+The Licensing Authority, having regard to the evidence currently available has decided not to impose an Early Morning Restriction Order on any premises in the District.
 The Licensing Authority will monitor the situation and review its position should circumstances alter.